KSJI/alpha/README.md

 # Problem Statement

-Our goal is to make a social impact by transforming our current society where fast food, obesity, and health problems are at a high rise into a healthier society by changing people’s diets.
+Our goal is to make a social impact by transforming our current society, where fast food, obesity, and health problems are at a high rise, into a healthier society by changing people’s diets.

 Roles: